NextCenturyCorporation/MCS/docs/source/install.rst

 Config File Properties
 **********************

-disable_object_list
+only_return_goal_object
 ^^^^^^^^^^^^^^^

 (boolean, optional)

-If `true`, does not generate object list output in the metadata.
-Metadata Tier will override `disable_object_list`.
-Cannot be false for Metadata tier [none, level1, level2].
+If `true`, only returns the goal object from the object list output in the metadata.
+Metadata Tier will override `only_return_goal_object`.
 Default: false

 disable_position
 ^^^^^^^^^^^^^^^

 (boolean, optional)

 If `true`, does not generate position information output in the metadata.
-Metadata Tier will override `disable_object_list`.
-Cannot be false for Metadata tier [none, level1, level2].
+Metadata Tier will override `disable_position`.
 Default: false

 enable_depth_maps
 ^^^^^^^^^^^^^^^